mturja-vf-ic-bd/COMP562_ML_project/README.md

 The building block of our network is a graph convolution layer introduced in [1].
 This layer incorporates neighborhood information into each node to update it's feature.
 We have used several these GCN layers to generate feature at different scales.
 Then we concatenate the output from each of these layers to build a multi-scale representation of the node features.
+This concatenation is basically skip connections that help the gradient flow to the earlier GCN layers to solve oversmooting probelm.
 To go from node level feature to graph level feature we used two different pooling mechanism -- *Max Pooling* and *k-max Pooling*.